-The Harvard Business School (HBS) Summer Venture in Management Program (SVMP) is a one week management training program for rising college seniors designed to increase diversity and opportunity in business education.
-This summer’s program will be the 31st anniversary of SVMP.
+The Harvard Business School (HBS) Summer Venture in Management Program (SVMP) is a one-week residential educational program for rising college seniors designed to increase diversity and opportunity in business education.
+This summer’s program will be the 35th anniversary of SVMP.

 An annual event at HBS, this unique educational experience helps participants develop a broader understanding of the challenges business leaders face, the many dimensions of the business world, and the impact they can have on their community and the world through business leadership.

 Using the renowned case method of instruction, HBS faculty lead class discussions on current management issues.
 Participants spend evenings analyzing real-business cases, and use morning study groups and classes to examine and debate their ideas through lively interaction with peers and faculty.
 This is the life of an MBA student at HBS.
 The academic program is supplemented by presentations from HBS administrators and alumni who provide information about the impact of an MBA.

 While attendance in SVMP does not guarantee admission to HBS, participants are encouraged to consider a graduate business degree after completing their undergraduate education.
 Not being admitted to SVMP does not affect an applicant’s admission to the MBA program at a future date.
 Admission to both programs (SVMP and MBA) is highly competitive.

 - You must be a U.S. citizen or permanent resident to apply to SVMP.

 - All SVMP participants must be rising college seniors who have completed their junior year of college by June 2017.

 - You must have a summer internship and be authorized by your employer to attend SVMP.
 Internship organizations can include public or private companies, government agencies or entities, and non-profit organizations.
 We also accept applications from those who are self-employed over the summer.